DataSF/datasf.github.io/blog/_posts/2016-11-16-data-we-are-thankful-for.md

 Each day almost 200 [crossing guards](https://www.sfmta.com/services/streets-sidewalks/request-crossing-guard) ensure the children of San Francisco make it to school safely and on time.

-<iframe src="https://app.powerbi.com/view?r=eyJrIjoiNDM3NTYzZGMtYjRlNS00M2Y1LWEwOTgtNmZlMDJiMDFmYWFiIiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" allowfullscreen="true" width="680" height="568" frameborder="0"></iframe>
+<div class="embed-responsive embed-responsive-square"><iframe src="https://app.powerbi.com/view?r=eyJrIjoiNDM3NTYzZGMtYjRlNS00M2Y1LWEwOTgtNmZlMDJiMDFmYWFiIiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" allowfullscreen="true" width="680" height="510" frameborder="0"></iframe></div>

 ## We are Thankful that we don’t *have* to Cook Thanksgiving Dinner!